dylanaraps/pure-bash-bible/README.md

 pull request.
 If you know a handy snippet that is not included in this list, send a pull request!

+**NOTE**: Error handling (*checking if a file exists, etc*) is not included.
+These are meant to be snippets you can incorporate into your scripts and not full blown utilities.

 ## Table of Contents